GoogleCloudPlatform/terraform-python-testing-helper/README.md

 ```

 ## Terragrunt support

-The test support for terragrunt actually follows same principle of terragrunt where it is a very thin wrapper of `TerraformTest`
+Support for Terragrunt actually follows the same principle of the thin `TerraformTest` wrapper.

-Please see the following example of how to use it:
+Please see the following example for how to use it:

 ```python
 import pytest